Gugulethu-Nyoni/anygrid/README.md

 {server_url} / {model_name (lowercase)} / {route_name}
 ```

+For example, if you create this resource:

+`semantq make:resource Product`

-For example, if you're working with the `Product` model, the API endpoint for editing or deleting records would look like:
+The API endpoint for editing or deleting records would look like:

 ```
 http://localhost:3000/product/products
 ```

+Note that `http://localhost:3000/` is just an example.

 You can always confirm or modify these routes by checking the `semantQL/server/routes/modelRoutes.js` file.